 - Amy Miller, Director of Public Programs, California Academy of Sciences

-- Armelle Casau, Formerly Visitor Services Director, Explora
+- Armelle Casau, Former Visitor Services Director, Explora

 - Dana Vukajlovich, Former Portal to the Public Network Project Manager, Pacific Science Center

-- Dennis Schatz, Senior VP of Strategic Programs, Pacific Science Center;
+- Dennis Schatz, Senior Advisor, Pacific Science Center;

 Program Director, National Science Foundation

 - Kristin Leigh, Deputy Director, Explora